 Vertical Distortion Examples

 The most common distortion I see with architecture is something called vertical distortion.
 So many amateur photographers do this and yet, it’s pretty easy to correct by simply doing a little editing in Lightroom or Photoshop and then just being aware of this problem.

 This nice picture of Trump Tower is suffering from a serious case of vertical distortion.
 As you can see, the buildings and everything in the photograph is leaning backward.
 This is a super obvious example and yet, it went unnoticed.

 After some minor editing in Lightroom, I evened out the horizon of the image and corrected most of the tilt of the building.
 Unfortunately, this required a crop at the end to straighten everything up.
 It’s definitely not perfect but it’s a lot straighter.

 It’s quite easy to fix the problem in Lightroom.
 Just go into the Lens Correction tab under your Develop settings and play with the manual settings until you can find something that works while playing with the sliders.

 Example # 2 closer subjects

 This example is much more subtle and the subject is much closer to the lens.
 The lines of the column are tilting back ever so slightly.
 This is much easier to fix in Lightroom and it requires a much less dramatic edit.

-This example below is actually a reverse.
+This example below is actually reverse.
 I took the original photograph below it and distorted it in Lightroom to show what a subtle distortion looks like.
 The original photograph below is actually really good.
-But, this photograph is slightly tilted backwards.
+But, this photograph is slightly tilted backward.

 Here below, you can see that the column and the lines are vertical, directly facing the viewer with no slant backwards or curvature along the lines.
 Pretty solid overall.